sigmie/docs.sigmie.com/docs/app/README.md

 ::: tip Tip
 The purpose of this token is to allow you to query Elasticsearch directly from your frontend.
 Saving you the backend work.
 :::

+## Bug Reports

+If you discover a bug in Sigmie application, please open an issue on the [Sigmie Application issues GitHub repository](https://github.com/sigmie/app-issues).

+## Security Vulnerabilities

+If you discover a security vulnerability within the application, please send an email to security@sigmie.com.
+All security vulnerabilities will be promptly addressed.